Skip to main content

 Bathroom Fitting Tip for Battersea Homeowners

-Three plumbing-specific issues affect most Battersea bathroom renovations and need addressing while the wall is open.
-Gravity-fed hot water systems.
-Many Battersea Victorian terraces still run on a gravity-fed cold-tank-and-cylinder system with a cold tank in the loft and a hot water cylinder typically on the first-floor landing or in an airing cupboard.
-The pressure to a first-floor or second-floor bathroom is often poor, and shower performance is the most common client complaint.
-During a bathroom renovation, the wall is open and the plumbing is accessible — this is the ideal time to upgrade.
-Unvented cylinder upgrade runs at mains pressure and delivers strong flow to every outlet simultaneously.
-Cost is £2,500-£4,500 including pressure-reducing valve, expansion vessel, and tundish.
-Building Regulations sign-off applies (BS 7593 commissioning standard) and we handle the certification through our G3 certified installer.
-Combi boiler upgrade eliminates the cylinder and tank entirely.
-Cost is £2,800-£3,800 fitted by our Gas Safe registered engineer.
-Both options require the original cold water tank to be decommissioned and the loft pipework capped.
-Cast-iron soil stack replacement.
-The cast-iron soil stack section behind the bathroom on pre-1960 Battersea terraces often has corroded joints and is the most likely source of future leaks.
-Replacement with modern PVC during the bathroom renovation costs £700-£1,400 and saves a messy job later.
-The replacement is typically rear elevation only, leaving the front of the property unchanged.
-Original lead supply pipes on pre-1970 properties should be replaced during the renovation for water quality and reliability reasons.
-Cost £400-£800 for the bathroom section, £1,200-£2,500 for a full property replumb.
+Many Battersea Victorian terraces still run on a gravity-fed cold-tank-and-cylinder system, a cold tank in the loft and a hot water cylinder on the landing or in an airing cupboard.
+Shower pressure on the first floor and above is often the main client complaint.
+An unvented cylinder upgrade runs at mains pressure and delivers strong flow to every outlet simultaneously, using a cylinder, pressure-reducing valve, expansion vessel, and tundish.
+Building Regulations sign-off under BS 7593 applies and we handle the certification through our G3 certified installer.
+A combi boiler eliminates the cylinder and tank entirely, certified by our Gas Safe registered engineer.
+Both require the original cold water tank to be decommissioned and the loft pipework capped.

 Bathroom Fitting in Battersea: What's Included